dashjoin/platform/dashjoin-docs/docs/ai-ml-integration.md

 ## Face Recognition

-The optical character recognition (OCR) functionality is available as a Docker container.
-It exposes a REST API where you provide an image URL such as this picture (https://media-cldnry.s-nbcnews.com/image/upload/newscms/2020_02/1521975/kristen-welker-today-191221-main-01.jpg).
+The optical character recognition (OCR) functionality is also available in the dashjoin/ai-image Docker container.
+It exposes a
+REST API where you provide an image URL such as this picture (https://media-cldnry.s-nbcnews.com/image/upload/newscms/2020_02/1521975/kristen-welker-today-191221-main-01.jpg).

 <img width="400px" src="https://media-cldnry.s-nbcnews.com/image/upload/newscms/2020_02/1521975/kristen-welker-today-191221-main-01.jpg">